laq/laq.github.io/frases.md

 * Be ashamed to die without earning a victory for humanity
 	> _Neil de Grass Tyson_

+* A good meassurment of trus in a relationship is the time you take between realizing you are wrong and comunicating it.
+	> _No dumb questions_ Curios case of Harold Sandlin podcast

 * Fish avoid streams with clear water; a man too judicious amases no followers.
 	> _Hagakure (Foot note, Original passage in Kung Tzu Chia Yu.)_